Wyrdware/Portfolio/content/projects/marching-cube-gpu.md

 ## Challenge

-Previous explorations of the marching cube algorithm were single threaded on the CPU, leading to poor performance when modifying the terrain.
+My previous explorations of the marching cube algorithm were single threaded on the CPU, leading to poor performance when modifying the terrain.
 The goal was to use marching cubes and perlin noise to generate and render scalar fields in real time.

 ---